 After enrolling yourself for a degree, the major task at hand is to present your skill sets in a nice way to possible employers.
-A well-designed CV along with a job objective is what you require most of the times.
+A well-designed CV along with a job objective is what you require most of the time.
 More than often, you might find yourself in a situation of confusion, what am I supposed to write in my job objective to make it stand out?
 Is there any difference between say, for example, career objective for MBA finance fresher and career objective for MBA finance experienced.
 This article will help you answer just that question.

 MBA is a very sought-after course, each year a huge number of students enrol for and graduate with an MBA degree.
 This increases the competition in the job market as the number of job openings are limited.
 Each day 100s of students apply for jobs, but what makes the select few stand out?
 How can you stand out to your recruiter?
-The answer is to build a powerful resume with a strong career objective for MBA application.
+The answer is to build a powerful resume with a strong career objective for an MBA application.

-Through the course of this article, we will share tips and tricks with you to write a unique career objective for MBA application.
+Through the course of this article, we will share tips and tricks with you to write a unique career objective for an MBA application.

 What is a Career Objective?